 CENTRE INTERNSHIPS | Emma Jackson ’18 explores photography, environment in Thailand

-A recipient of the Henry Luce Foundation Grant, Emma Jackson ’18 is working as a photographer and social media summer intern at Conserve Natural Forests (CNF) in Thailand.
+Supported by funds from Centre College’s Henry Luce Foundation Grant, Emma Jackson ’18 is working as a photographer and social media summer intern at Conserve Natural Forests (CNF) in Thailand.

 CNF is a nongovernmental organization that aims to protect Thailand’s endangered species and forests.